StudentDS3/Restaurant-Management-System/README.md

 **4. Functions as parameters**

-In the example below, a function is assigned to a variable user_username_pass_check.
+In the example below, a function is assigned to a variable .
 This assignment doesn’t call the function.
-It takes the function object referenced by user_condition and creates a second name pointing to it, user_username_pass_check.
+It takes the function object referenced by it and creates a second name pointing to it.

 [Function Stored As Variable](https://github.com/StudentDS3/Restaurant-Management-System/blob/fb9271c0965f20c98c5fd0492ca31beaea40438c/src/main/python/booking.py#L25)

 [Actual Function](https://github.com/StudentDS3/Restaurant-Management-System/blob/fb9271c0965f20c98c5fd0492ca31beaea40438c/src/main/python/booking.py#L37)

-Below example shows functions that can accept other functions as arguments.validate_type is a function which accepts valid_usertype_check function as param.
+Below example shows functions that can accept other functions as arguments.It is a function which accepts function as param.

 [Function being called](https://github.com/StudentDS3/Restaurant-Management-System/blob/fb9271c0965f20c98c5fd0492ca31beaea40438c/src/main/python/booking.py#L131-L132)